VIP Calculator

 • • Rectangle: Similar measurements across body

-It's important to remember that not all individuals fit perfectly into one single category.
-Many people have characteristics that span multiple categories, and body shape is just one aspect of overall health and fitness.
+Not all individuals fit perfectly into one category — many people have characteristics spanning multiple categories, and body shape is just one aspect of overall health and fitness.

 The waist-to-hip ratio (WHR) is calculated by dividing your waist measurement by your hip measurement.
-This simple number provides insight into how your body distributes fat.
-A higher ratio indicates more weight concentrated around the midsection, while a lower ratio suggests weight is distributed more in the hips and lower body.
-WHR is used alongside body shape assessment, not as a replacement for it.
+This number provides insight into fat distribution patterns.
+A higher ratio indicates more visceral fat concentrated around the midsection, while a lower ratio suggests fat is distributed more in the hips and lower body.
+WHR is used alongside somatotype assessment, not as a replacement for it.

 How to measure waist to hip ratio correctly